-Next, let the pies chill for 30 minutes for the butter to get cold again.
+Next, let the mini blueberry hand pies chill for 30 minutes for the butter to get cold again.

 Topping The Pies

 Top the pies with an egg wash.
 Brush a medium layer on with a pastry brush on top of each pie.

 Next, top with a coarse sugar.
 This will give the pie some sweetness and texture.

 Bake these for 20-24 minutes.
 Bake until the pies are golden brown.

 These pies would go great with a scoop of vanilla ice cream.

 Yes!
 You can make these ahead of time.
 I suggest making these one day ahead.
 Although fresh is always best!